#EndSARS: Lagos bus service suspends operations until further notice

 “One of our buses during the normal cause of operations ran into approaching armed people this morning.
 When the people were sighted armed and heading towards our bus, commuters in the bus scampered for safety due to the imminent danger.

-READ ALSO: MC Oluomo: I didn’t sponsor attack on Lagos #EndSARS protesters

 “One of the passengers even tried to escape through the rear window of the bus.
-However, the armed group, whose identity remains unknown, later went their way without attacking the bus,” he said.
+However, the armed group, whose identity remain unknown, later went their way without attacking the bus,” he said.

 “Gov. Sanwo-Olu has consistently spoken to protesters on their rights to peaceful protest, hence cannot support thugs in any form.